THE CHASE TRIFECTA: HOW TO MAXIMIZE EARNING CHASE POINTS

 When I’m not meeting a minimum spend on a new card I’m maximizing my point earnings with these four cards:

 • I use my Freedom Flex to max out the 5x rotating categories.
-This quarter it was gas, car rentals and entertainment.
-We took two road trips this summer and were able to earn a lot of points by paying for gas with this card.
 I also use my Freedom Flex to pay for all of our prescriptions and drug store purchases as well as dining out to earn 3x points.

 • I pay for all my travel related purchases and car rentals with my Chase Sapphire for the trip insurance that it provides.
 The Chase Sapphire is also that card I take when I travel out of the country because it doesn’t have any foreign transaction fees.